Curriculum Vitae

 - Leveraged the geometry of Heisenberg norm balls to attain results despite vanishing curvature.
 This work is generalizable to similar objects (those with less homogenous dilations along one axis).

-- Utilized method to estimate the number of lattice points in and near the intersection of two surfaces (described by the same or different norms).
+- Utilized method to estimate the number of lattice points in and near the intersection of two surfaces.

 - The Erdős Institute Boot Camp: